Nicolas Brazier

-Nicolas Brazier (17 February 1783, Paris - 18 February 1838) was a French chansonnier and vaudevillist.
+Nicolas Brazier (17 February 1783, Paris – 18 February 1838) was a French chansonnier and vaudevillist.

 Life

-Son of a boarding school master and author of school manuals, Brazier's education was however strongly neglected due to the French Revolution.
+Although his father was a boarding school master and the author of multiple school manuals, Brazier's education was however strongly neglected due to the French Revolution.
 At first a jeweller's apprentice, then employed in the "Droits réunis" (the French indirect taxes administration of the time), he showed a talent for verse and was encouraged and guided by Armand Gouffé.
 Following his first success at the Théâtre des Délassements-Comiques, in 1803, he left his job to devote himself to chansons and to the theatre, following courses at school to fill in the gaps in his education.

 His witty, spirited and lively chansons often proved popular, though the vulgarity of his style has led to them being forgotten.
 The Société du Caveau keeps their memory alive.